ponyjackal/go-microservice-boilerplate/README.md

-# Go Boilerplate
+# Go Microservices Boilerplate

-An API boilerplate written in Golang with Gin Framework and Gorm
+This Go boilerplate project is designed to streamline the development of microservices using gRPC for inter-service communication, Protocol Buffers (protobuf) for data serialization, Gorm as an ORM for database operations, and Gormigrate for database migrations.

 ### Motivation

-Write restful API with fast development and developer friendly
+The purpose of this boilerplate is to provide a robust starting point for building scalable and efficient microservices in Go.
+It aims to incorporate best practices and tools for rapid development and high performance.

 ## Table of Contents